 Our workshops for school staff working with students in Year 7 to 12 focus on teaching drug and road safety education programs through a resilience approach.
 Our Talking Drugs, Safer Teens, Keys for Life and Resilient Teens workshops are among the professional learning opportunities available for staff working with these year groups.

 A whole school approach to resilience, drug and road safety education can achieve better health outcomes for students, staff, parents and the wider community.
-Our Getting it Together: Developing a whole school drug education plan and Keeping in Touch workshops are among the professional learning opportunities available to schools looking to implement a whole school approach.
+Our Getting it Together: Developing a whole school drug education plan professional learning opportunity is available to schools looking to implement a whole school approach.